|

 Principles

-Central to the method is 'awareness of your own body' and each
+Central is awareness of your own body, and each

 exercise is built around its eight basic principles: